 Promoting academic integrity, knowledge management and lifelong learning, the Library is a student-centered space that offers 50 state-of-the-art computers, scanning stations, printers, laptops, e-readers, e-books, online journals, hardcopy books and over 6,000 educational and popular videos.
 In addition to the main Quiet Study Area, there are 10 group study rooms upstairs, and 3 quiet study rooms on the lower level.
 The SXU Cougar Card allows access into the Library’s 80 databases that provide information on every subject in the curriculum, including full-text journal articles and ebooks not available on the World Wide Web.
-Librarians help students with their assignments and teach valuable research skills in the Library, online, in classrooms, in CANVAS, and in the Library Instruction Classroom.
+Librarians help students with their assignments and teach valuable research and information handling skills in the Library, online, in classrooms, in CANVAS, and in the Library Instruction Classroom.

 L-228, Warde Academic Center

 Phone (773) 298-3352 • SMS# (773) 530-2264 • email firstname.lastname@example.org

 The new Framework for Information Fluency states that every discipline has a unique culture and paradigm ... and to be effective one must understand the tools, the techniques, the scholarly behaviors, and the weighted variables for any specific scholarly network.